 The academic year runs from September to June.

-- BTEC Extended Diploma in relevant subject, eg Countryside Management: MMP
+- BTEC National: Extended Diploma (MPP) in relevant subject, for example Countryside Management.

 The College’s Inclusive Learning and Development Department offers dedicated support for HE students, this can take the form of one-to-one support, exam access arrangements.
 Students who have a learning disability are able to access support with making an application to the Disabled Students Allowance (DSA) from the College’s Inclusive Learning and Development Department.